Recent ‘ARK: Survival Evolved’ Updates Hit Xbox One, New Crafting Skill Plus Lots Of Bug Fixes And More

 ARK: Survival Evolved for the Xbox One received a major update late Friday that combines the last two PC patches into one.
-This brings a huge list of bug fixes to the open-world dinosaur survival game along with some significant changes like a new skill for crafting and one-time respec of all characters, a new sabertooth model, and more.
+This brings a huge list of bug fixes to the open-world dinosaur survival game along with some significant changes like a new skill for crafting and one-time re-spec of all characters, a new sabertooth model, and more.

 Update 756 is available to download now for ARK: Survival Evolved Xbox One owners.
 It is approximately 16.6 GB so plan your download and hard drive space accordingly.